Shaman: Yes, so when it comes time for another king, we'll be ready.

 - Ben 10: In every reality, there's only one Omnitrix, and in most of them they belong to Ben.
 Justified in that Azmuth, the only being in 3-5 (exactly how many is up for debate in-universe) galaxies smart enough to build one, regrets having made the first when he's introduced.
 He only lets Ben keep the one he did make because Ben is The Chosen One.

 - Danny Phantom: After Samantha alters history and prevents Danny from getting his powers, they fix things by having him enter the Ghost Portal and then turning it on.

-- This was brought up in The Spectacular Spider Man, although most of Spider-Man's villains are products of mistakes or malfunctions.
+- This was brought up in The Spectacular Spider-Man, although most of Spider-Man's villains are products of mistakes or malfunctions.
 Rhino was a perfect success, so after enough time to avoid a paper trail, Norman Osborn attempts to sell the Rhino armor schematics to the highest bidder.
 However, no explanation is made of why Vulture, once he teams up with Master Planner, doesn't build an army of Vultures instead of doing everything himself.
 This was later expanded on and explained in the comic adaption.

-- There doesn't appear to be a limit to the amount of Chemical X available on The Powerpuff Girls.
+- There doesn't appear to be a limit to the amount of Chemical X available.
 It can even be found in the toilet!
 The girls did create another girl to help them out, but she turned out to be unstable and exploded.
 Since the Professor was successful the first time, maybe more heroes could be created that didn't suffer from that problem.

 - One episode featured a Mad Scientist getting his hands on the formula used to create the girls and using it to mass produce knockoffs of them.
 Surprisingly, it actually worked, with the only flaws being the result of the bad guy not using the correct amounts to save money (at one point he even has one recycled for being "too perfect").